Forge — ceremonies & events (prescriptive)

 Intent: C5 — reflect and improve the system of work.

-Inputs Iteration metrics (Spark throughput, Ore→Ingot conversion, Assay Gate pass rate), Ember Log, Versona challenge trends, team experience
+Inputs Iteration metrics (Spark throughput, Ore→Ingot conversion, Assay Gate pass rate), Ember Log, Versona session trends, team experience

 Outputs 1–3 improvement experiments with owners; new Ore from learnings; Versona configuration adjustments